CorrelAid/limesurvey-etl/docs/installation.md

 Once you created a pipeline configuration, you can run it from your terminal by entering the following command:

-`poetry run python -m limesurvey_etl --config_file <PATH/TO/YOUR/config.yaml --steps all`
+`poetry run python -m limesurvey_etl --config_file <PATH/TO/YOUR/config.yaml --step all`

 - The `--config_file` flag specifies the path to the configuration `.yaml`-file to be used for the pipeline
 - The `--steps` flag specifies which step(s) of the ETL pipeline should be executed.
 Choices: